-The Trust Has Only a Limited Performance History.
+The Trust Has No Operating or Performance History.

-The Trust has only a limited operating history.
-Therefore, a potential Unitholder has little performance history, aside from the historical price of Bitcoin, to serve as a factor in evaluating an investment in the Trust.
+The Trust has no operating history.
+Therefore, a potential Unitholder has no performance history, aside from the historical price of DOT, to serve as a factor in evaluating an investment in the Trust.

-The Units are New Securities and Their Value Could Decrease if Unanticipated Operational or Trading Problems Arise.
+The Units Are New Securities and Their Value Could Decrease if Unanticipated Operational or Trading Problems Arise.

 The mechanisms and procedures governing the issuance, redemption (if any) and offering of the Units have been developed specifically for the Trust.
-Consequently, there may be unanticipated problems or issues with respect to the mechanisms of the operations of the Trust and the trading of the Units, which could have a material adverse effect on an investment in the Units.
+Consequently, there may be unanticipated problems or issues with respect to the mechanisms of the operations of the Trust and the trading of the Units.
 In addition, to the extent that unanticipated operational or trading problems or issues arise, the Trust management's past experience and qualifications may not be suitable for solving these problems or issues.
+As a result, there is a risk that operational or trading problems could have a material adverse effect on an investment in the Units.

-Fees and Expenses are Charged Regardless of Profitability and May Result in Depletion of Assets.
+Fees and Expenses Are Charged Regardless of Profitability and May Result in Depletion of Assets.

-Unitholders in the Trust will pay fees and expenses in connection with their investment in Units, including the Management Fee of an annualized 0.49% of the average daily NAV of the Trust for each year.
-The Sponsor will bear the routine operational, administrative and other ordinary fees and expenses of the Trust (the "Assumed Expenses"); provided, however, that the Trust shall be responsible for all of its audit and index licensing expenses, and aggregate legal fees in excess of
+Unitholders in the Trust will pay fees and expenses in connection with their investment in Units, including the Management Fee of an annualized 2.50 % of the average daily NAV of the Trust for each year, unless waived by the Sponsor.
+The Sponsor has waived Management Fees until January 1, 2023.
+The Sponsor will bear the routine operational, administrative and other ordinary fees and expenses of the Trust (the "Assumed Expenses"); provided, however, that the Trust shall be responsible for any non-routine and ordinary expenses, including in addition to the Management Fee, fees and expenses such as, but not limited to, taxes and governmental charges, expenses and costs, expenses and indemnities related to any extraordinary services performed by the Sponsor (or any other Service Provider, including the Trustee) on behalf of the Trust to protect the Trust or the interests of Unitholders, indemnification expenses, fees, and expenses related to public trading on OTCQX ("Extraordinary Expenses").